Port Stephens zoning & planning overlays

 How Port Stephens is zoned

-Across its 119.95 km², Port Stephens is relatively unconstrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 4% is flagged bushfire-prone.
+Across its 119.95 km², Port Stephens is relatively unconstrained by the planning overlays we hold.
+We hold no flood mapping covering this suburb, so no flood figure is shown - that is a gap in our data, not an all-clear.
+Of what is mapped, 4% is flagged bushfire-prone.
 There are 11 heritage-listed sites on record, and the dominant land-use zone is Recreational Waterways.
 The median lot measures about 5,584 m² across 32 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Port Stephens address